 This article will cover Flutter’s error handling.
 We’ll walk through errors you will likely encounter when developing, and what Flutter does in response.
 Finally, we’ll cover how to incorporate your own error handling.

-As always, I prefer using screenshots over gists to show code in my articles.
+As always, I prefer using screenshots over gists to show concepts rather than just show code in my articles.
 I find them easier to work with, and easier to read.
-However, you can click/tap on them to see the code in a gist or in Github.
+However, you can click or tap on them to see the code in a gist or in Github.
 Ironically, it’s better to read this article about mobile development on your computer than on your phone.
-Besides, we program mostly on our computers; not on our phones.
+Besides, we mostly program on our computers and not on our phones.
 For now.

-Note, there will be gif files in this article demonstrating aspects of the topic at hand.
-However, it’s said viewing such gif files is not possible when reading this article on platforms like Instagram, Facebook, etc. Please, be aware of this and maybe read this article on medium.com.
+There will be gif files in this article demonstrating aspects of the topic at hand.
+However, it’s said viewing such gif files is not possible when reading this article on platforms like Instagram, Facebook, etc. They may come out as static pictures or simply blank placeholder boxes.
+Please, be aware of this and maybe read this article on medium.com

 Catcher in the Flutter